smlum/build-me-a-bikeway/README.md

 - **Local Official Lookup:** Uses a GeoJSON file for administrative boundaries and a JSON file (converted from CSV) for contact information.
 - **Pre-generated Email Template:** Provides a draft email that users can customize.
 The template includes dynamic placeholders for the road name, admin boundary, and desired bike infrastructure type.
 - **Copy-to-Clipboard Functionality:** A button copies the email text.
+- **Basic User Accounts:** Secure user accounts developed using an SQL database.

-## Roadmap
+## Technical Roadmap

 - Create a form for users to fill out requests
-  - Questions like: what type of infrastructure would you like?
+  - Questions like: what type of infrastructure would you like? why is it necessary?
 - Develop functionality to view crowd sourced collective infrastructure requests (votes)
    - e.g., see how many users have voted for improved infrastructure on a particular segment
    - Requires some sort of user validation to ensure the same user can't make multiple votes for the same
-- Develop user accounts
-   - Interface for logic/ account setup
-   - Database to securely store user login/ account details
+- Continue to develop user accounts
-   - Interface to view previous requests
+   - Interface to view request history
+   - Include other personal information besides username, email and password?
+     - e.g., name
+   - Retreive forgotten password
  - Add FAQ/ definitions for cycle infrastructure
+ - Create French language version of site
+ - Create mobile version of site
+ -

+## Non-Technical Roadmap
+- Develop brand
+- Stickers / posters users can physically put on roads to show they have requested a bikeway
+- Set up contact (create email)

 ## Setup